I salute President Jean-Claude Juncker for today's State of the Union in the European Parliament.

 To get there, decision-makers must accelerate delivery on the promises made to build a sustainable and inclusive Europe --- the Digital Single Market, Banking Union, Capital Markets Union, a deeper Economic and Monetary Union, Social Pillar, Energy Union, Trade and Security Union to cite a few.

-More than leadership, Europe needs a new humanism based on responsibility to do the right thing, and yes bring together the East and the West, the North and the South.
+More than leadership, Europe needs a new humanism based on responsibility to do the right thing, and yes bring together the East and the West, the North and the South: a rEUnaissance.
 This is the European Patriotism, founded on defending and promoting EU core values and principles against illiberal threats.

 Next week, EU leaders will convene in Salzburg to discuss migration.
 On the table, the Commission has put a number of proposals to manage what is likely the mother of all challenges.
 Solidarity and the Rule of Law are at the core of finding a lasting compromise.
 Without solidarity, Europe will risk irreparable divisions, which will further feed political discontent and give greater ammunition to nationalists.